Veniceav/pxl-Clicker/README.md

 * Vanilla Javascript

 ### Contributors
-Khary Beddoe - Sprite-Work, Animations, Code
+Khary Beddoe(Veniceav) - Sprite-Work, Animations, Code

 ### How to use
 It just runs in the browser, simply hit the start button.
 Click the enemy to do damage, and use cells to purchase upgrades.